aster-ww/SVC/docs/source/getting_started.md

 # Getting started

 **SVC** is a unified artificial intelligence (AI)-based predictive model for subcellular-resolution spatial transcriptomics (ST) that captures and predicts the subcellular localization of transcripts within individual cells in their spatial tissue context.
+It learns cell-specific gene dependencies to represent and predict subcellular transcript organization within native tissue context.

 ```{image} _static/input_data.png
 :alt: Subcellular spatial transcriptomics data